Matej-ch/yii2-page-guide/README.md

 #### 3. Add widget on pages you want to use page guide on

-It can be rendered on the bottom of the page
+By default it is rendered in place you put widget on

 ```php
  <?= \matejch\pageGuide\widget\PageAssist::widget() ?>
 ```

-Or if you want it to be positioned on right top side
+If you want it to be positioned on right top side, use widget option **_'btnPositionCss'_**

 ```php
 <?= \matejch\pageGuide\widget\PageAssist::widget(['btnPositionCss' => 'position: fixed;top: 100px;right: -2px;']) ?>